 The Land

-The ashram rests within 716 acres of protected forest in the mountains of northwest Georgia.
+The ashram is the protected forest of 716 acres in the mountains of northwest Georgia.
 This land is held in a permanent conservation easement, ensuring its beauty and integrity for generations to come.

 Walking here, you’ll find quiet creeks, open meadows, and winding trails that lead through old hardwood groves and pine ridges.
 At the heart of the land stands Bhakti Mountain, our most sacred peak, where community gathers for ceremony and prayer.